sylvercis/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 ### Overview

-The workflow for managing transactions on physicial payment terminals and for charging your customers is the same as the e-commerce one.
+The workflow for managing transactions on physical payment terminals and for charging your customers is the same as the e-commerce one.
 In fact, in-store transactions are just payment transactions, with basically the same behavior than e-commerce transactions.

-The HiPay Enterprise Gateway exposes its omnichannel `/order` API, which allows you to both process e-commerce payments and initialize in-store transactions on payment terminals.
+The HiPay Enterprise Gateway makes publicly available its omnichannel `/order` API, which allows you to both process e-commerce payments and initialize in-store transactions on payment terminals.

 ![Omnichannel API](images/omnichannel-pos-api.jpg)